freeCodeCamp/freeCodeCamp/guide/english/android-development/firebase/firebase-storage/setup/index.md

 * [Firebase](https://firebase.google.com/docs/storage/android/start)

-There may be chance of confusion in that documentation or if you are new to firebase then you may face little bit hard to understand it.
+There may be chances of confusion in that documentation or if you are new to firebase then you may find it a little bit hard to understand it.
 So follow the belows steps carefully: